kuzdogan/eof.wtf/README.md

 npm install
 ```

-This will install the submodule and build the @ethereumjs/evm package (see `prepare` script in `package.json` for more details).
+This will install the submodule and build the @ethereumjs/evm package (see `preinstall` script in `package.json` for more details).

 # Run